HamzaFarhan/finn2/README.md

 - Excel-like function interfaces
 - Type-safe data transformations

-**Challenge Discovered:** This approach led to approximately 200 possible tools, creating an overwhelming and unwieldy system that would be difficult to maintain and use effectively.
+**Challenge Discovered:** This approach led to approximately 200 possible tools, which were too many for the agent to handle effectively.

 ### Approach 2: Pivot to DuckDB + SQL
 We decided to go with SQL and leverage DuckDB's powerful SQL engine for financial analysis: